DataDog/heroku-buildpack-datadog/README.md

 ## Heroku log collection

-The Heroku Datadog buildpack does not collect logs.
-To set up log collection, see the [dedicated guide][13].
+The Datadog buildpack does not collect logs from the Heroku platform.
+To set up Heroku log collection, see the [dedicated guide][13].

 ## Unsupported